Wednesday November 4

 “What back room?”
 Gary asked.

 “At the coffee bar.
-The silly woman confessed that she had made a mess of the job.”
+The silly woman confessed that she had

 “What job, Edith?
 You are talking in riddles,” said Gary.